configuredco/haulable/README.md

 ![image](https://user-images.githubusercontent.com/3619398/228083152-5758103f-c27b-4d53-a1d5-c3287ee05949.png)

-Haulable is a CLI tool that bundles your existing PHP CLI Phar with [PHP Micro CLI](https://github.com/dixyes/phpmicro).
+Haulable is a CLI tool that packages your existing PHP CLI Phar with [PHP Micro CLI](https://github.com/dixyes/phpmicro) for MacOS (Apple/Intel), Linux, and Windows.
 This enables your existing PHP CLI app built with something like [Laravel Zero](https://github.com/laravel-zero/laravel-zero) to be truly portable as the end user will no longer need PHP to be installed to run your application.

 ### Requirements

-This CLI app only works for MacOS & Linux.
+* Haulable currently only runs on MacOS/Linux; however, it will package your CLI for Windows.
+* Your CLI application must be built using PHP8.0+

 ### Installation